pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 <div label="Private Service Connect">

 1. In **Connectivity Method**, select **Private Service Connect**.
-2. Ensure that you fill the same unique ID in **Kafka Advertised Listener Pattern** when you [Setup Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) in **Network** section.
+2. Ensure that you fill in the same unique ID in **Kafka Advertised Listener Pattern** when you [Set Up Self-Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md) in the **Network** section.
-3. Fill the **Service Attachment** that you have configured in [Setup Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md)
+3. Fill in the **Service Attachment** that you have configured in [Setup Self Hosted Kafka Private Service Connect in Google Cloud](/tidb-cloud/setup-self-hosted-kafka-psc.md)
-4. Fill the **Bootstrap Ports**.
+4. Fill in the **Bootstrap Ports**.
 It is recommended that you provide more than one port.
 You can use commas `,` to separate multiple ports.
 5. Select an **Authentication** option according to your Kafka authentication configuration.

     - If your Kafka does not require authentication, keep the default option **Disable**.